Dionid/notion-to-presentation/README.md

 ## X phase

+1. Add FAQ on how to create presentation
+    1. Divider
+    1. Supported elements
+1. Main page error
 1. Mobile fixes
 1. Push demo presentation to DB and index page
 1. Add reveal.js to `/app`